alinot5/KSNN/README.md

 # KSNN
-Code used for evolving solutions of the Kuramoto-Sivashinsky equation with neural networks.
+Code used for evolving solutions of the Kuramoto-Sivashinsky equation with neural networks described in https://arxiv.org/abs/2001.04263.

+To run clone this directory and run KSNN_Example.py.
+Vary time_units and u0 to run different initial conditions.